 Pest Control: if you have issues with ticks, fleas, mites, termites, or ants--get a flock of chickens!
 They are one of the quickest and most efficient ways to eliminate pests that live in your yard.
 While they roam and forage, they will simultaneously rid your yard of dangerous pests while they fertilize your yard and stimulate new grass growth!

-Recycling: while chicken feed prices can add up if you solely feed them store bought grains, the optimal feeding practice that has been practiced for centuries is simply feeding them table scraps and food scraps that are too far gone for human consumption.
-This allows you to convert over ripe fruits and squishy veggies, and whatever you didn't finish from dinner earlier in the week and turn it into delicious eggs and meat.
-I can't imagine a better trade than food I can no longer eat for some of the best food I could possibly consume.
+Recycling: while chicken feed prices can add up if you solely feed them store-bought grains, the optimal feeding practice that has been practiced for centuries is simply feeding them table scraps and food scraps that are too far gone for human consumption.
+This allows you to convert overripe fruits and squishy veggies, and whatever you didn't finish from dinner earlier in the week and turn it into delicious eggs and meat.
+I can't imagine a better trade than the food I can no longer eat for some of the best food I could possibly consume.

 Noise: chickens are not the quietest animals known to man, but they aren't the loudest either.
 Most cities do not allow roosters within city limits, so this is something to consider when making your decision whether or not to purchase chickens.
 Make sure you don't get a rooster and find yourself getting citations from the local authorities!